eliotc1986/lp-template/readme.md

 # Site Name

-This site uses the official ZURB Template for [Foundation for Sites](http://foundation.zurb.com/sites).
+This site uses the ZURB Template for use with [Foundation for Sites](http://foundation.zurb.com/sites).
 It has a Gulp-powered build system with these features:

 - Handlebars HTML templates with Panini
 - Sass compilation and prefixing